damian-pastorini/reldens-docs/customize-your-game.md

 - `players/multiplePlayers/enabled`: this will allow users to create more than one player on their accounts.
 - `rooms/selection/allowOnLogin`: enabled / disable the room selection on login, since you can specify the serverUrl in the room custom data, this can be used for players server-selection.
 - `rooms/selection/allowOnRegistration`: enabled / disable the room selection on registration, since you can specify the serverUrl in the room custom data, this can be used as one time server-selection.

+NOTE: though every change can be done in the admin, a good recommendation here is to actually save all these updates as queries, that way you will be always able to track your game config changes and reset your entire server or deploy new database instances easier.

+###